KauzClay/docs-tap/scst-store/custom-role.hbs.md

 # Create a service account with a custom cluster role for Supply Chain Security Tools - Store

-This topic describes how you can create a service account with a custom cluster role for Supply Chain Security Tools (SCST)- Store.
+This topic describes how you can create a service account with a custom cluster role for Supply Chain Security Tools (SCST) - Store.

 ## Example service account

 If you do not want to bind to the default cluster role, create a read-only role in the `metadata-store` namespace with a service account.
-The following example creates a service account named `metadata-store-read-client`:
+The following command creates a service account named `metadata-store-read-client`:

 ```console
 kubectl apply -f - -o yaml << EOF